About PFD accreditation

 - Level IV – These labs offer advanced PFD in addition to Level II and III tests

 Want to know if your nearest PFD facility has CPSA Accreditation?
 Email us using the contact form at the bottom of this page.

-Physicians who want to be a medical director for a PDF lab or interpret pulmonary function tests need our approval.
+Physicians who want to be a medical director for a PFD lab or interpret pulmonary function tests need our approval.

 Information for new facilities